gracco/sysadmin-interview-questions/README.md

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
   - 1> redirect the STDOUT
-  - 1>> redirect the STDOUT in a append mode
+  - 1>> redirect the STDOUT in append mode
   - 2> redirect the STDERR
   - 2>> redirect the STDERR in append mode
   - &> redirect both STDERR and STDOUT